asterisk/documentation/docs/About-the-Project/Asterisk-Security-Vulnerabilities.md

 Reporting a Security Vulnerability
 ==================================

-1. Send an e-mail to the Asterisk Development Team by e-mailing [security@asterisk.org.](mailto:security@asterisk.org) Include the following:
-	1. A summary of the suspected vulnerability, e.g., 'Remotely exploitable buffer overflow in the FOO channel driver'
-	2. A detailed explanation of how the vulnerability can be exploited and/or reproduced.
-Test drivers/cases that can be used to demonstrate the vulnerability are highly appreciated.
-2. A developer will respond to your inquiry.
-If you'd like, e-mails can be signed and/or encrypted.
-3. Once the developer confirms the security vulnerability is discussed and confirmed you will be asked to report a vulnerability on the Asterisk issue tracker. **You must use the "[Report a vulnerability](https://github.com/asterisk/asterisk/security/advisories/new)" option on the [New Issue page](https://github.com/asterisk/asterisk/issues/new/choose) or the information will be publicly disclosed.**
+Report the security vulnerability on GitHub. **You must use the "[Report a vulnerability](https://github.com/asterisk/asterisk/security/advisories/new)" option on the [New Issue page](https://github.com/asterisk/asterisk/issues/new/choose) or the information will be publicly disclosed.**

 Security vulnerabilities are treated seriously by the developer community, and the Asterisk Development Team always attempts to address vulnerabilities in a timely fashion.
-Sometimes, external influences may impact when a security release can be made; feel free to e-mail the developer assigned to the issue or [security@asterisk.org](mailto:security@asterisk.org) to discuss the schedule for a security release for your issue.
+Sometimes, external influences may impact when a security release can be made; feel free to comment on the security vulnerability report to discuss the schedule for a security release for your issue.